2020 grant applications are now closed.

 - All projects must receive preapproval by a supervisor or principal.

 - Only one proposal per educator will be considered.

-- Proposals are due October 1, 2017 by 5:00 pm.
-Late submittals will not be considered.
+- Proposals are due May 15 by 5:00 pm.
+Late submissions will not be considered.

 - Awarded funds may only be applied to the project described in the proposal.

 - Funds must be spent within the 2017-2018 academic year.

 - Grants are awarded once per year.
 The number and amount will depend on available funds.

 - When creating your budget, please research costs and cite estimate sources.